-Cognitive flexibility is an important skill for succeeding in today’s fast-paced and ever-changing work environment.
+Cognitive flexibility is essential for succeeding in today’s fast-paced and ever-changing work environment.

-This guide will provide an overview of what cognitive flexibility is, why it matters, and how to cultivate it in the workplace.
+This guide will provide an overview of cognitive flexibility, why it matters, and how to cultivate creativity in the workplace.

 What is Cognitive Flexibility?

-Cognitive flexibility refers to the ability to adapt your thinking and behavior to changing demands or new information.
+Cognitive flexibility refers to adapting your thinking and behavior to changing demands or new information.

 Cognitive flexibility involves being open to different perspectives, adjusting your approach as needed, and thinking outside the box.